Lucy Webb Hayes: First Lady of the United States

-The most significant change made to the White House during Hayes' term were the installation of bathrooms with running water and the addition of a crude wall telephone.
+The most significant change made to the White House during the Hayes Administration were the installation of bathrooms with running water and the addition of a crude wall telephone.
 Lucy was the first First Lady to use a typewriter, a telephone, and a phonograph while in office, and was also the first to enjoy a permanent system of running water in the White House.

 Lucy preferred to enlarge the greenhouse conservatories rather than to undertake extensive redecoration of the White House.
 The billiard-room, which connected the house with the conservatories, was converted into an attractive greenhouse and the billiard table consigned to the basement.
 Shuttered windows in the State Dining Room could be opened for dinner guests to look into the conservatories.
 Some Americans considered the billiard table as either a gambling device or a rich man's toy, and the Hayes were glad to get it out of sight.

 Every day, flowers were brought in from the greenhouses to decorate the White House.
 Additional bouquets were sent to friends and Washington hospitals.
 Greenhouse upkeep made up one fourth of the White House's household expenditures under Hayes.

 Looking to celebrate American flora and fauna, Lucy commissioned Theodore R. Davis to design new china for the White House.
 After using the pieces, Washington hostess Clover Adams complained that it was hard to eat soup calmly with a coyote springing from behind a pine tree in the bowl.

-Music was important to Lucy and, while famous musicians performed downstairs at White House events, informal "sings" occurred upstairs in the family quarters.
+Music was important to Lucy and she held informal "sings" upstairs in the family quarters.
 Lucy sang and played the guitar, and was assisted by the talents of friends and family.
 At times, Secretary of the Interior Carl Schurz played the piano while Vice President William A. Wheeler, Secretary of the Treasury John Sherman, and his brother, Gen. William T. Sherman, joined in singing gospel songs.

 Lucy frequently accompanied her husband on trips around the country.
 Rutherford travelled so much that the Chicago Tribune nicknamed him "Rutherford the Rover."
 In 1877, The couple undertook a tour of the South in hopes of improving national unity.
 The Richmond Dispatch reported that Lucy "won the admiration of people where she has been."

 In 1878, Lucy toured Philadelphia without her husband.
 She visited the Academy of Fine Arts, Philadelphia School of Design for Women, and the Woman's Medical College, as well as several schools and orphanages.
 This was the first documented instance of a First Lady following a public schedule independent of the President.

 In 1880, Lucy was the first presidential spouse to visit the West Coast while her husband was President.
 While on their Western tour, Lucy and Rutherford met with Sarah Winnemucca.
 Lucy was moved to tears by Winnemucca's impassioned speech for Native American lands.